 - Ability to work independently.

 - Skilled in teaching limited income youth, adults and seniors in a variety of settings.

 - Ability to effectively communicate verbally, and through email, voicemail, social media and written.

 - Bachelor's degree or equivalent advanced learning attained through experience required.

-- Up to 1 year of relevant work experience required, including speaking in public and collaborating with local leaders, municipalities, and other stake holders.
+- Up to 1 year of relevant work experience required, speaking in public and collaborating with local leaders, municipalities, and other stake holders.

 - Must have a flexible schedule.

-- Must have a reliable, personal vehicle in order to perform duties as required by this role.
+- Must have reliable, personal vehicle in order to perform duties as required by this role.
 (For example, travel back and forth between the office and an assigned work sites where nutrition and physical activity classes are taught.)

 - Must have a valid driver's license and the ability to drive according to the University Fleet Safety Policy.